alfonsomartinezs/pbp-info/docs/heroes.md

 <img class="portrait" src="images/ereshkael.jpeg"/>

 Ereshkael is a tall, stylish practitioner of the arcane arts, trying to do good in the world.
-Ereshkael was banished from his junior position on the Elven Council for disrupting a meeting where a unanimous decision was made to allow a smaller village to burn in order to safeguard the Council.
+Ereshkael was banished from his junior position on the Council for disrupting a meeting where a unanimous decision was made to allow a smaller village to burn in order to safeguard the Council.
 With his research in hand, he travels to far away lands to do what the council would not, help those who need it.
 Ereshkael is always in pursuit of ways to empower himself in order to serve as a greater bulwark to those who are powerless to defend themselves.

 Dash will play an important role in the events to come.
 The research is irrefutable.
 Gizurr is woefully misinformed about the world, I will teach him all I can.